apigee-labs/rapier/README.md

     }
 ```
 It is a bit harder to express this pattern precisely in JSON Schema, but we think it is possible, as shown in [this example](https://github.com/apigee-labs/rapier/blob/master/util/test/todo-list-with-links.yaml)
-[Using this pattern in JSON looks convoluted to us—perhaps a reader can offer a explanation of its merits.]
+[From a JSON perspective, this pattern looks convoluted to us—perhaps a reader can offer a explanation of its merits.]

 ### Query Parameters